wolfDynamics/wolfDynamics.github.io/d3_js/d3-kmeans/README.md

-# Visualization of the k-means clustering algorithm in D3.js
+# k-means clustering using D3.js and javascript
 ============================================================